 At this very moment, over $500 million is being invested to improve and beautify hotels, cafes, boutiques, bars and restaurants from Fifth to 15th Street, while the City of Miami Beach improves Lummus Park with over $5 million in infrastructure to attract more special events like concerts, art shows and food festivals.
 Miami locals are falling in love again with America’s Riviera, rediscovering that a bike ride along Ocean Drive, followed by lunch at one of its breezy outdoor cafes is truly one of life’s great pleasures.

-CELINO SOUTH BEACH IMAGE COURTESY OF CELINO SOUTH BEACH; LUMMUS PARK PHOTOS COURTESY OF THE CITY OF MIAMI BEACH HISTORICAL ARCHIVES; THE BETSY SOUTH BEACH PHOTO COURTESY OF THE BETSY SOUTH BEACH
+Photography by: CELINO SOUTH BEACH IMAGE COURTESY OF CELINO SOUTH BEACH; LUMMUS PARK PHOTOS COURTESY OF THE CITY OF MIAMI BEACH HISTORICAL ARCHIVES; THE BETSY SOUTH BEACH PHOTO COURTESY OF THE BETSY SOUTH BEACH